10 Natural Flu Remedies Besides Chicken Noodle Soup

 One of the more surprising natural flu remedies, ginseng is an herb that contains two Panax types called ginsenosides, which target the central nervous system.
-This natural flu remedy helps boost the production of antibodies to help resist infections like the flu.
+This remedy helps boost the production of antibodies to help resist infections like the flu.
 Ginseng is available in whole root, extract, powder, tablet, capsule, and tea form.

 Drink hydrating liquids

 The flu leaves you extremely dehydrated.
 Make sure to drink as much as you can to help cure the flu quickly.
 Feel free to drink water, juices, and electrolyte drinks.
-Hot liquids are especially beneficial because the humidity helps with congestion.
+Hot liquids are especially beneficial as natural flu remedies because the humidity helps with congestion.
 A common natural flu remedy is hot water with lemon and honey.

-This natural flu remedy recipe has been known the speed up recovery and prevent the flu all together.
+This natural flu remedy recipe has been known to speed up recovery and prevent the flu altogether.
 Elderberries are the dried berries of the Sambucis Nigra plant.
 They are high in vitamins A, B, and C and stimulate the immune system.
 Elderberry soup can be found in many health food stores and online.

 Apple cider vinegar

-Apple cider vinegar can be used as a natural flu remedy when mixed with water and taken every 3 hours.
-Put one tablespoon in 8 oz. of water.
-The vinegar works to alkalize the body and kill yeast that can be feeding infection.
+Apple cider vinegar can be used as a natural flu remedy when mixed with water and taken every three hours.
+Put one tablespoon in 8 ounces of water.
+The vinegar works to alkalize the body and kill the yeast that can be feeding infection.
 Don’t miss these 8 things that could be making your flu shot less effective.

 Add a few slices of raw ginger root to boiling water to help soothe a sore throat or cough.
 This natural flu remedy can also help with nausea.